TSC Alumni event highlights the geopolitical stakes in the Arctic

 |0

-This work, TSC Alumni event highlights the geopolitical stakes in the Arctic, by Hannah Smith, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, TSC Alumni event highlights the geopolitical stakes in the Arctic, by Amber Kurka, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.